 ► First impressions of Ford's new EV

-What makes a Ford Mustang a Mustang?
-The Blue Oval clearly doesn’t think it’s the roaring V8 engine, low-slung coupe body or accessible price tag, as none are present in the Mach-E. Instead, you have Michigan’s idea of what a global, premium electric vehicle should be – a rakishly-styled SUV with impressive if not ground-breaking performance, space for all the family and the second-longest all-electric range on the market.
+Despite the Mustang name, Ford’s electric SUV doesn’t feature a low-slung coupe body or a roaring V8 engine.
+Instead, you have Michigan’s idea of what a global, premium electric vehicle should be – a rakishly-styled crossover with impressive (if not ground-breaking) performance, space for all the family and one of the longest all-electric ranges on the market.

-Ford hasn’t handed us the keys just yet, but this week it allowed us an extensive prod and poke around a near-production model, as well as a short passenger ride across Central London.
+We’ve not yet been handed the keys to the Mustang SUV, but we have been allowed an extensive prod and poke around a near-production model, as well as a short passenger ride across Central London.

 The best EVs: our guide to the best electric cars